pdm-project/pdm/docs/docs/usage/project.md

 ## Configure PyPI indexes

-From 2.4.0, PDM supports multiple PyPI indexes in the system/home configuration.
+From 2.4.0, PDM supports multiple PyPI indexes in the configuration file.
 To add a new index, include the following in the configuration file:

 ```toml
 [pypi.extra]